855 Naval Air Squadron

-855 Naval Air Squadron (855 NAS), also referred to as 855 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It operated Grumman Avenger Mk.II aircraft during 1944.
+855 Naval Air Squadron (855 NAS), also referred to as 855 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It operated Grumman Avenger Mk.II torpedo bomber aircraft during 1944 as part of RAF Coastal Command.

 A brief history began in February 1944, when this Torpedo Bomber Reconnaissance squadron was established at Naval Air Station Squantum, United States.
 They boarded HMS Queen in June to head to the UK.
 After arriving at RAF Hawkinge, the squadron was quickly assigned to 157 Wing, RAF Coastal Command, and supported the Normandy landings.
 The squadron was disbanded in October 1944, at HMS Landrail, RNAS Machrihanish.